kroma-network/kroma-specs/specs/glossary.md

 [batcher]: glossary.md#batcher

-A batcher is a software component (independant program) that is responsible to make channels available on a data availability provider.
+A batcher is a software component (independent program) that is responsible to make channels available on a data availability provider.
 The batcher communicates with the rollup node in order to retrieve the channels.
 The channels are then made available using [batcher transactions][batcher-transaction].